Stay posted for information on the 2017 i3 Idea Challenge.

-- All teams must have at least one member currently enrolled at the University of Saskatchewan (either as an undergraduate, graduate or post-graduate student)
+All teams must have at least 50% of founders currently enrolled at the University of Saskatchewan at the time of registration (either as an undergraduate, graduate or postgraduate student).
+Proof of enrollment required.

 - Teams may have a maximum of 4 members